• Skip to primary navigation

 • You can use any sugar you desire besides brown sugar.
 I find the extra flavor of brown sugar pairs really well with pumpkin spice.

-• These Chocolate Chip Vegan Pumpkin Muffins will keep a room temperature covered for up to 48 hours, in the refrigerator covered for up to 5 -7 days, or in the freezer for up to 1 month.
+• These muffins will keep in an air tight container at room temperature for up to 24 hours, in the refrigerator covered for up to 7 days, or in the freezer for up to 1 month.

 WANT MORE?
 Subscribe to my NEWSLETTER and follow along on Pinterest, Facebook, and Tik Tok for the latest updates.